brunogdiaz/ud036_StarterCode/README.md

 #### **Libraries and Dependencies**

-To successfully run Movie Trailer Web, make sure to install:
+To successfully run Movie Trailer Web, make sure to have the following installed:

 ```
 Python 2.7